Kefir Grains versus Kefir Powdered Starter

 Cons

 The downside is that you can’t keep reusing the cultures.
-At the most, and depending on brands, you might get about six batches out of the sachet of the commercial kefir starter.
+Depending on the brand, you can get six batches from the commercial kefir starter sachet.
 Be aware that the number of your sachet recaptures can be considerably less than six.
-Commercial culture starters are more expensive in the long term than traditional kefir grains.
+Commercial culture starters are pricier in the long term than traditional kefir grains.

-One sachet is added to milk for one typical batch of your kefir.
-Eventually, the milk stops culturing with a sachet of the starter culture.
-But you are going to get a load of kefir before it happens.
+For a typical batch of your kefir, add one sachet to the milk.
+Eventually, the milk will no longer ferment properly using a sachet of the starter culture.
+However, you will receive a substantial amount of kefir before this happens.
 Each product differs in volume.

 Fresh Kefir Grains

-Kefir grains happen to be more fascinating than kefir ferment.
+Kefir grains happen to be more fascinating than kefir ferments.
 To see them clump, multiply, and function is stunning.
 Kefir grains resemble cauliflower florets.
 They are a well-blended mixture of beneficial yeasts and probiotic bacteria in a base of sugar, fat, and protein.
 These “kefir grains,” however, don’t contain any cereal.
-However, they have dairy, especially milk casein.
+They contain dairy, particularly milk casein.
 Non-dairy alternatives to milk-based grains are available these days.
-These may also be used for preparing water kefir or coconut kefir.
-Kefir grains are irregular-shaped small crumbs that stick together like cauliflower florets.
+You can also use these to prepare water kefir or coconut kefir.
+Kefir grains are irregularly shaped small clumps that stick together like cauliflower florets.

-The main advantage of these kefir grains is that they are reusable repeatedly, provided you safely store these kefir grains.
+If you store them safely, you can reuse these kefir grains repeatedly.
 If you have done so, they are going to last forever.
-In the long term, this makes the grains worth the money.
+In the long term, such durability makes the grains worth the money.

-Another benefit of these grains is that typically they consist of a larger and, of course, a diverse range of beneficial yeasts and probiotic bacteria than the kefir starter, the powdered ones.
+Another benefit of these grains is that they typically consist of a larger and, of course, a more diverse range of beneficial yeasts and probiotic bacteria than the kefir starters, the powdered ones.
 The extant species and the strains of bacteria in the grains will vary and depend on geographic locations.
 Finally, like the powdered starter, the traditional grains are easily usable.

 Cons

 The primary drawback of traditional kefir grains is the time required for preparation and storage.
-Once the kefir has been prepared, one must retain the kefir grains.
+After preparing the kefir, it’s important to save the grains.
 In preparing those for storing, you ought to rinse with cold water, keep them in prescribed containers and cover them using water.

 Details about the species or strains of the probiotic organisms in the kefir grains are usually unavailable.
 You will thus not know the exact probiotic bacteria or the same beneficial yeasts present in the homemade kefir.